Drill4J/realworld-demo/README.md

 2. Open [Frontend Example Application](http://localhost:8080) and wait until it becomes available

 3. Open [Drill4J Admin Panel](http://localhost:8091).
-Expand the group entry, then register both backend and frontend agent.

-      > There is no need to specify any parameters during the registration, just click through steps leaving everything as-is.
+Open the group with agents and wait for the agent's status to change from the "Registering" state to the "Registered" state (a notable difference between the second status and the first one is the presence of a green checkmark next to the agent).

 ### Run tests for the **1-st** application build